Shaq–Kobe feud: 2000–2001

 In 2001, the Lakers won the title again; however, O'Neal and Bryant began feuding during the season.
 O'Neal came into training camp out of shape, which disappointed Jackson and also Bryant, who worked hard over the offseason to improve his game.
 Bryant was leading the league in scoring as 2001 began, and Jackson said Bryant was playing the best ball of his career.
 O'Neal was shooting below 50 percent during stretches, and his free throw shooting was in the 20 percent range.
 O'Neal said of the Lakers in January, "When it was clear that everything went through me, the outcome of it was (a record of) 67–15, playing with enthusiasm, the city jumping up and down and a parade.
 And now we're 23–11.
 You figure it out ...
 I don't know why anybody else would want to change – other than selfish reasons."
 Bryant responded that it was a different year and the roster had undergone some changes and "things change, things evolve, and you just have to grow with that change."
 Lakers assistant coach Bill Bertka said a key factor was the team's defense after losing Fisher for most of the season.
 O'Neal requested a trade after a blowout win against the Phoenix Suns where Bryant scored 38 and O'Neal scored 18.
 Jackson commented that their actions were "juvenile" and they should appreciate each other and play as a team.
-Bryant would be criticized for forcing his offense and not involving his teammates enough.
+Bryant was criticized for forcing his offense and not involving his teammates enough.
 Even O'Neal's stepfather was overheard yelling at Bryant to pass the ball during a game.
 Bryant told Jackson that the "(triangle) offense is so simple.
 It doesn't display my talent ... it doesn't give me what I have to have for my game."
 According to Bryant, the team's defense was the problem and not his increased role in the offense.
 Bryant said that "scoring shouldn't affect (O'Neal's) defense", while O'Neal maintained that "if the big dog ain't me, then the house won't get guarded – period."
 Due to O'Neal's sensitivity toward criticism, Jackson overlooked O'Neal's shortcomings while maintaining his criticism of Bryant.
 West told O'Neal that he also had personal rivalries when he played with all-time greats Wilt Chamberlain and Elgin Baylor, but O'Neal needed to "stop being a baby ... put the team's success first."